mfr17/CF-API/README.md

     python app.py
     ```

-2. Open the index.html in your web browser
+2. Open `index.html` in your web browser.

 3. Use the interface to fetch and update Cloudflare configurations.